Carbyne (company): Products

-Carbyne develops cloud-based “Next Generation 911” (NG911) solutions aimed at modernizing emergency communication.
+Carbyne develops cloud-based "Next Generation 911" (NG911) solutions aimed at modernizing emergency communication.
 Its platform enables real-time transmission of rich data from callers to public safety answering points (PSAPs).
-For example, when a distress call is made, Carbyne’s system can provide the 911 dispatcher with the caller’s precise GPS location, live video feed from the caller’s smartphone camera, audio streaming, text messaging, and other telemetry in parallel with the voice call.
+For example, when a distress call is made, Carbyne's system can provide the 911 dispatcher with the caller's precise GPS location, live video feed from the caller's smartphone camera, audio streaming, text messaging, and other telemetry in parallel with the voice call.
 The company offers both an app-based service and an app-free option.
 With the Carbyne mobile app (previously called “C-Now”), users can pre-install it on iOS or Android to automatically send video and location data during an emergency call.

-Alternatively, Carbyne’s web-based feature (known as “C-Lite”) allows a 911 center to text an auto-generated URL link to a caller, which when tapped activates the phone’s camera and streams video and location to the dispatcher – all without requiring the caller to have any app installed.
+Alternatively, Carbyne's web-based feature (known as "C-Lite") allows a 911 center to text an auto-generated URL link to a caller, which when tapped activates the phone's camera and streams video and location to the dispatcher, without requiring the caller to have any app installed.
 Both methods are cloud-native and work with legacy 911 infrastructure by creating an over-the-top data channel, enabling quick deployment with minimal changes to existing call centers.
 Carbyne claims its technology can significantly improve response efficiency (reducing emergency response times by up to 65% on average) by providing first responders with critical situational information before they arrive on scene.
 The platform also includes capabilities for indoor positioning (to locate callers inside buildings) and integration of additional data sources such as IoT sensors or surveillance feeds to give a comprehensive picture of an incident in real time.

-Carbyne’s services are built on a secure cloud (using Amazon Web Services) and are compliant with data protection regulations like GDPR, with all data transmitted over encrypted channel.
-The company emphasizes that 911 centers using Carbyne cannot access a caller’s camera or microphone without the user’s explicit consent (the caller must accept the video link or app permissions).
-Major telecom and public safety partners have integrated Carbyne’s solutions, such as AT&T as part of their NextGen 911 offerings, Amazon for its SaaS offerings, and Google for Android's emergency location service.
+Carbyne's services are built on a secure cloud (using Amazon Web Services) and are claimed to be compliant with data protection regulations like GDPR, with all data transmitted over encrypted channel.
+The company emphasizes that 911 centers using Carbyne cannot access a caller's camera or microphone without the user's explicit consent (the caller must accept the video link or app permissions).
+Major telecom and public safety partners have integrated Carbyne's solutions, such as AT&T as part of their NextGen 911 offerings, Amazon for its SaaS offerings, and Google for Android's emergency location service.

 Leadership

-Carbyne’s leadership and board include several notable figures from both the tech sector and government.
-The company’s co-founder and Chief Executive Officer and Chairman is Amir Elichai, an Israeli entrepreneur who conceived the idea after experiencing a slow emergency response when he was mugged, and who previously served as an officer in the Israel Defense Forces special forces.
+Carbyne's leadership and board include several notable figures from both the tech sector and government.
+The company's co-founder and Chief Executive Officer and Chairman is Amir Elichai, an Israeli entrepreneur who conceived the idea after experiencing a slow emergency response when he was mugged, and who previously served as an officer in the Israel Defense Forces special forces.
 Another co-founder, Alex Dizengoff, acts as Chief Technology Officer, overseeing development of the platform.
-Two additional founding team members were Yony Yatsun and Lital Leshem, the latter of whom had a background in Israeli intelligence and private security ventures; however, Leshem has not been active in the company’s management since 2017.
+Two additional founding team members were Yony Yatsun and Lital Leshem, the latter of whom had a background in Israeli intelligence and private security ventures; however, Leshem has not been active in the company's management since 2017.